hashicorp/terraform-provider-ad/_about/CONTRIBUTING.md

 $ make build
 $ go install
 ```
-This will build the provider and place the provider binary in your
+This will build the provider and place the provider binary in the top level of your provider directory.

 You will then have to create a symlink in your[plugins directory](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations) in order for Terraform to detect your provider when you run `terraform init`.
 Note that the plugin path is different between Terraform versions 0.12 and 0.13.